These Peppermint Puppy Cookies are my dog’s favorites, and they are easy to make. As a bonus, it makes their breath smell nice too!

 The next step is very important.
-You need to score the dough so that it break easily into small pieces.
+You need to score the dough so that it breaks easily into small pieces.

 Peppermint Puppy Cookies